samuelim01/tp/docs/UserGuide.md

 - Displays the vendor that has been added.

 Expected behaviour upon failure:
-- As `NAME` is a compulsory parameter for vendors, not providing this parameter would result in the error message “Invalid command format!” followed by instruction on vendor add usage.
+- Not providing the `NAME` parameter: Displays in the error message “Invalid command format!” followed by instruction on `vendor add` usage.
+- Adding a new vendor with the same `NAME` as an existing vendor: Displays in the error message "This vendor already exists in WedLog."
 - Providing invalid values for parameters with input restrictions will also trigger error messages.

 <br />